Note - this article was written 18 years ago and so some of the manufacturers have ceased trading - however the theory etc is all still up-to-date...

 Both Campagnolo and Shimano use cup and cone bearings in their hubs, which over the last century have proved very reliable and easy to service.
 In the last two decades another sort of bearing has started to make inroads into this monopoly, and that is the cartridge or annular bearing more commonly found in cars and industrial machines.
 These bearings have been around for years but only recently has their use in cycle hubs become widespread.
 Their big advantage to the manufacturer is that the bearings come complete with races from the bearing manufacturer and can then just be pressed into a simple hub shell.
 This especially lends itself to small scale production as the manufacturer just has to produce the hub shell then fit industrial standard bearing "off the shelf".
 Cup and cone's need considerable tooling up to produce and are more complicated to assemble, if you are producing huge numbers of hubs then these costs get spread and the bearings themselves are cheaper, probably one reason why the big boys stick with them...

 The two big manufacturers of cartridge bearing hubs are Sachs and Mavic.
 Sachs produce a hub with similar bearing placement to Shimano, one at each end, and which make a good alternative to XT.
 Which is better is open to debate, the bearings are larger in a cup and cone, and so stronger, but a cartridge bearing has twice the contact area for each ball - swings and roundabouts...
 For me the one big advantage of the Sachs hub for the tourist comes when the bearing starts to fail.
 Cup and cone's are adjustable, but if a bearing starts to break up miles from anywhere you continue to cycle at the risk of damaging the bearing surfaces inside the hub (cup) and on the axle (cone).
-When you reach civilisation the cones can be replaced if you can get the correct one, the cups in the hub can be replaced in a Campag hub, at a cost and if you can get them, but not with Shimano - exit one junk hub...
+When you reach civilisation the cones can be replaced if you can get the correct one, the cups in the hub can be replaced in a Campag hub, at a cost and if you can get them, but with Shimano it's a fiddle and you need to cannabalize onother hub...
 With the Sachs hub you just knock out the old cartridge bearings, it doesn't matter how damaged they are, then go to your friendly local bearing supplier, often a small machinery shop/moped sales/industrial machines supplier etc, and just press the new ones in - voila! a new hub.
 These industrial standard bearings are available anywhere in the world, even the third world uses small machines, so you'll never be stuck for spares, in fact it's worth carrying a couple in your tool kit.

 Good though the Sachs hub, and other similar designs are, they miss one of the great advantages of cartridge bearings.
 In a cup and cone hub, the bearings work against each other and so are used in pairs.
 On the other hand there is no reason why a cartridge bearing hub should limit itself to two bearings, in theory the whole length of the axle could be packed with ten or more, though this overkill would result in a very heavy hub with a fair amount of drag!
 Mavic use a mix of ball race and needle roller bearings in their hubs, and many of the exotic mountainbike hubs have three or four.
 As long as they use standard bearing sizes these hubs are perfect for the serious touring cyclist, though generally at a cost.